 Cellular Trail Cameras take your scouting game to the next level — literally to the “cloud” level!
 However, there are times when you place your cellular camera out in the woods only to find out later that the camera is not getting a good signal, or the signal is weaker than it was before.
 Check below for information and pro tips to optimize your cellular signal.

-Pro Tip: Please ensure your antenna is screwed on tightly.
+Pro Tip: If your camera has a detachable antenna, ensure it is screwed on tightly.
 Loose antenna connections can significantly affect the camera's ability to establish a strong signal.
+If you have an EDGE series camera make sure the antenna is in the upright position.

 Terrain can heavily influence the strength of a cell signal.
 Mountains and hills can reduce or eliminate cellular coverage from other areas, especially in valleys.
 If your camera is surrounded by larger trees, it can weaken the signal.
 Heavy summer foliage can also interfere with a cellular signal — making it weaker.
 However, when trees drop their leaves in fall, cellular service will typically improve.